jaeihn/Corpus-Annotation-MIT-OpenCourseware/milestone_4/webapp/front_end_readme.md

   - <img src="./screenshots/title_search.png" /><br />

 ### Search by Author page
-This the search page of our website, which is one of the main functionalities.
+The search page of our website, which is one of the main functionalities.
 It could search important readings related to their topic of interest, format (book, academic paper, or both), and necessity (required, optional, or both).
 - html file: search-by-author.html